“Great sadness” as pub in Derbyshire town announces closure this weekend – with landlords hit by rising costs

 “Myself and Nathan have put months of work and money into this wonderful little pub and have had a blast running it, and of course seeing you wonderful customers return.

-“We have had an amazing time, and hopefully you guys have too, but unfortunately The Black Bull will not be reopening as The Black Bull and probably not for a long time.”
+“We have had an amazing time, and hopefully you guys have too.”

 The team expressed their gratitude towards the Bolsover community and their regular customers – and urged them to enjoy their last weekend at the pub.